ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 $ ballerina run config_api.bal -e hello.http.port=8085 -e hello.keystore.password=@encrypted:{jFMAXsuMSiOCaxuDLuQjVXzMzZxQrten0652/j93Amw=}
 ```

-### Decrypting the value
+### Decrypting the Value

 If a configuration contains an encrypted value, Ballerina looks for a secret.txt file in the directory in which the source files are located.
 The secret.txt should contain the secret used to encrypt the value.
 The secret.txt file will be deleted after it is read.

-If `secret.txt` file is not present then the CLI prompt user for the secret.
+If `secret.txt` file is not present, the CLI prompts the user for the secret.

 ```ballerina